BrutLogic/Post/README.md

-**The point I'll try to make**: from where we are now to AGI, I believe there is a default path that.
-And that, this path can be reasoned about.
+**The point I'll try to make**: from where we are now to AGI, I believe there is a default path, and that this path can be reasoned about.

 ## Technical Foundation